Etipriya/tri-via-hub/README.md

 We learned about various things:

-Related to API - We looked into influence of an API on the project.
+- Related to API - We looked into influence of an API on the project.
-Stringify the answers in database as they were stored in an array.
+- Stringify the answers in database as they were stored in an array.
-Some features had to be cut due to time frame.
+- Some features had to be cut due to time frame.

 **Timeline**
 Every task was given a limited time and whole team has been into the project.
 So, everyone completed the task and helped each other in a great manner.

-**For each task**

-Mock up Design – 60 minutes
-HTML/CSS - 45 minutes to 1 hour
-JS/JQuery - 5 days
-API implementation – 1 day
-Project documentation - 1day
-Full project - 90 hours

-**Results**
+## Results

-Objectives were achieved as below:
+**Objectives were achieved as below:**

-Our website instantly grabs user towards various quizzes related to various steams.
+- Our website instantly grabs user towards various quizzes related to various streams.

-It adds the cards to dashboard page after completing the quiz.
+- It adds the cards to dashboard page after completing the quiz.

-It removes a quiz easily from dashboard page by clicking on "Delete" button easily.
+- It removes a quiz easily from dashboard page by clicking on "Delete" button easily.

-It shows created quiz and played quizzes on the same page.
+- It shows created quiz and played quizzes on the same page.

-It easily comes back to the home page.
+- It easily comes back to the home page.

-It easily allows to sign up and logout.
+- It easily allows to sign up and logout.